MikeHodges-IT/Mathanator/README.md

 # Mathanator

-Mathanador is an engaging math game designed to help users of all ages improve their arithmetic skills through a series of challenging questions and fun gameplay.
-Whether you're a student looking to sharpen your math abilities or an adult seeking a brain workout, Mathanador offers an entertaining way to enhance your numerical prowess.
+Mathanator is an engaging math game designed to help users of all ages improve their multiplication skills through a series of challenging questions and fun gameplay.
+Whether you're a student looking to sharpen your math abilities or an adult seeking a brain workout, Mathanator offers an entertaining way to enhance your numerical prowess.

 ## Features